MAPGD: Multi-Agent Prompt Gradient Descent for Collaborative Prompt Optimization: Methodology

 \subsection{Framework Overview}

-MAPGD conceptualizes prompt optimization as a hybrid discrete-continuous gradient descent process in the space of natural language prompts.
-Unlike continuous embeddings used in soft prompt tuning, MAPGD explicitly operates on interpretable textual prompts while leveraging gradient-inspired signals for refinement.
+MAPGD formulates prompt optimization as a hybrid discrete--continuous gradient descent process operating directly in natural language space.
+Unlike continuous embedding-based approaches such as prefix tuning or soft prompt optimization \cite{Li2021PrefixTuningOC, lester2021power}, MAPGD preserves interpretability by explicitly manipulating textual prompts while still leveraging gradient-inspired feedback signals for iterative refinement.
+As illustrated in Figure~\ref{fig:overview of mapgd}, MAPGD frames prompt optimization as a collaborative multi-agent process, in which specialized agents focus on orthogonal refinement dimensions and produce textual pseudo-gradients that guide prompt updates.